Ewoskyx/rockfest/README.md

 Give a ⭐️ if you like this project!

+## Acknowledgments

+- Original design idea by Cindy Shin in Behance https://www.behance.net/adagio07

 ## 📝 License
-Original design idea by Cindy Shin in Behance https://www.behance.net/adagio07
 This project is [MIT](./MIT.md) licensed.